erichs/presentation-shellcraft/slides.md

-# shellcraft
+# composure

 !SLIDE

-# Shellcraft
+# fearless shell
-## building a better command line
+## coding with composure

 ![Shell - public domain](images/shell.jpg)

 ### [@erichs](http://github.com/erichs)/GitHub

 !NOTES
- I'm calling this talk 'Shellcraft: building a better command line'.
-That's our goal, that's what we'll be doing today.

- I invite you to examine with me how changing our own perspectives a little allows us to see some old technology in a new way.

- When I say old technology, I mean early 1970s, which in computing terms puts us somewhere roughly in the Paleozoic era.

- This talk is going to delve into some technical areas, but I won't assume you have much prior experience with Unix.
-Many of the ideas presented here may be more generally applicable, and even if they don't directly apply to your situation, my hope is that they will serve you as food for thought.

- I'm going to ask for your help up front, here: if you feel I've glossed over something, or something I say doesn't make sense, PLEASE stop me, I'd be delighted if you asked a question.

 A lot of folks, and I definitely include myself here, pretty regularly fall victim to some negative cultural beliefs and technical anti-patterns in the Unix shell.
 I wanted to shine some light a few of those issues, and take a look at some methods I've found to address them.